-2. Character Defining Elements
+3. Character Defining Elements

-Key elements that define the heritage character of the George Lawrence House include its:
+Key elements that define the heritage character of the George E. Lawrence House include its:

-- location on the original parcel of land along what is now the Fraser Highway; - rural residential form, scale, and massing as expressed by its one and one-half storey height, medium pitched side-gable roof with cross-gable dormer at the front, and entrance porch with shed roof at the front entrance; - wood-frame construction with wooden drop-siding and cornerboards; - Vernacular farmhouse influences such as its: simple square plan, whalebone bargeboards, and closed soffits; and - original window openings and wooden window frames.
+- location on the original parcel of land along what is now the Fraser Highway; - rural residential form, scale, and massing as expressed by its one and one-half storey height, medium pitched side-gable roof with cross-gable dormer at the front, and entrance porch with shed roof at the front entrance; - wood-frame construction with wooden drop-siding and cornerboards; - Vernacular farmhouse influences such as its simple square plan, whalebone bargeboards, and closed soffits; and - original window openings and wooden window frames.

-3. Existing Exterior Appearance and Features
+4. Existing Exterior Appearance and Features

-Situated along the Fraser Highway in the City of Surrey, the George Lawrence House is a one and one-half storey wood frame structure with wooden drop siding and a side-gable roof.
+Situated along the Fraser Highway in the City of Surrey, the George E. Lawrence House is a one and one-half storey wood frame structure with wooden drop siding and a side-gable roof.
 This historic dwelling is characterized by its cross-gable dormer, closed soffits, whalebone bargeboards, and front porch with shed roof.
-Initially constructed with three red-brick chimneys, only two of the original chimneys (both internal) are extant.
-The house retains its character-defining elements but suffers significant damage from fire and vandalism, including graffiti and damage to the windows and entryways.
-At present all of the windows and doors are boarded over.
-Alterations to the house are minimal and include an enclosed addition at the rear with a shed roof and the original external red-brick chimney has been replaced with a yellow brick chimney.
+Initially constructed with two interior red-brick chimneys, these chimneys were removed and replaced with a later concrete block chimney on the south elevation.
+Additional alterations to the House are minimal and include an enclosed addition at the rear with a shed roof.
+The House retained its character-defining elements until it suffered significant damage from fire and vandalism.
+At present the roof and gables are severely damaged, the surviving windows and doors are boarded over and ongoing deterioration of historic fabric due to water ingress and weathering is evident.
+Photos of the House are included in the DL&A Plan.